Brennan Othmann: International play

 Despite the excellent 2021–22 season, Othmann was not included on Team Canada for the originally-scheduled 2022 World Junior Ice Hockey Championships in December 2021 through January 2022.
-After the original tournament was cancelled due to the Omicron variant, Othmann was selected for the rescheduled tournament in August of 2022.
+After the original tournament was cancelled due to the Omicron variant, Othmann was selected for the rescheduled tournament in August 2022.
 Team Canada won the gold medal.
 Othmann said of playing on Team Canada with fellow Rangers' prospects Will Cuylle and Dylan Garand "It was a lot of fun, for sure.
 I think that you get to know them a little bit more.
 We got to know G a little bit, he’s a different character.
 You have to ask Cools about him.
 He’s a lot of fun and Cools and I built a good friendship, bonded out there, too.
 It’s two great guys, two guys I’ll be growing up with for the rest of my life, hopefully.
 I was very fortunate to have that with them."

 On December 12, 2022, Othmann was again named to Team Canada to compete at the 2023 World Junior Ice Hockey Championships.
 During the tournament he recorded two goals and four assists in seven games and won a gold medal.